epdm/epdm.github.io/software_improvement_tools.md

 the following four steps:

-* Planning: involves the reviewing of data and information, establishing and documenting action plans and their deployment in their specific areas
+* Planning: involves the reviewing of data and information, establishing and documenting action plans and their deployment in their specific areas.
-* Do: involves the execution of the plans
+* Do: involves the execution of the plans.
-* Check: involves performing reviews in their specific areas, integrating leadership and lower level departments
+* Check: involves performing reviews in their specific areas, integrating leadership and lower level departments.
 * Act: involves implementing any system changes and the fulfillment of the goals, following the reviews.